ordermind/logical-permissions-js/README.md

 **permissions**: `Object`, The permission tree to be evaluated

-**context**: `Object`, A context array that could for example contain the evaluated user and document.
+**context**: `Object`, A context object that could for example contain the evaluated user and document.

 **Returns**: `Boolean`, access